The Motion Picture 50th Anniversary Jul 9, 2023 (1 year ago) Cinamark Pflugerville, Texas, United States

 Hang On to Yourself Ziggy Stardust Watch that Man Wild Eyed Boy from Freecloud All the Young Dudes Oh!
 You Pretty Things Moonage Daydream Changes Space Oddity My Death Cracked Actor Time The Width of a Circle Let’s Spend the Night Together Suffragette City White Light/White Heat The Jean Genie / Love Me Do Round and Round Rock ‘n’ Roll Suicide

-Reggae, Roots Reggae, Roots Rock, and Super Eurobeat.
+Alternative Rock, Dream Pop, New Romantic, New Wave, Post-Punk, Punk, Reggae, Roots Reggae, Roots Rock, UK Post-Punk, and Super Eurobeat.

 Uploaded by Jeffrey Lee